Am I required to participate in Commencement to receive my diploma?

 How long will the commencement ceremony last?

-The ceremony should last an estimated one to one and a quarter hours.
+The ceremony should last an estimated one to one and a half hours.

 What if I have a question not listed above?